kaidez/kaidez.com/_posts/2011-06-08-mobile-web-development-best-practices-starting-tips.md

  [10]: #ySlowPageSpeed
  [11]: #conclusion

-## Why We Need To Code For Mobile
+<h2 id="why">Why We Need To Code For Mobile</h2>

 There are two good reasons for you to start “thinking mobile” when writing code:

-*   **1)** applying mobile development tactics to a desktop-based website results in a site that loads faster.
+1. applying mobile development tactics to a desktop-based website results in a site that loads faster.
-*   **2)** in April 2010, [Google announced that site speed would be factored into their search algorithm][12].
+2. in April 2010, [Google announced that site speed would be factored into their search algorithm][12].
 They were only doing this for 1% of sites at the time of the announcement and I can’t find any statements by Google saying that the number has changed.
 But you can bet that it will increase as mobile usage, which is VERY dependent on fast-loading sites, also increases.

  [12]: http://googlewebmastercentral.blogspot.com/2010/04/using-site-speed-in-web-search-ranking.html

-## The List of Tactics
+<h2 id="list">The List of Tactics</h2>

 Following the suggestions mentioned in [ YDN’s “Best Practices for Speeding Up Your Web Site][13]” article is the best way to begin building some best practices into your coding habits.
 The article lists many things but for now, let’s just focus on some *beginning* tactics: